Emilia-Capital/fewer-tags/readme.txt

 == Screenshots ==
 1. The Fewer Tags settings on the Settings → Reading screen.
 2. Fewer Tags adds a column to the Tags overview page, showing which tags are live and which aren't.
+3. Search engines agree with us, this is Fabrice Canel, Head of Bing, on LinkedIn.

 == Changelog ==